 To improve accuracy given by the iterative algorithm and remove noise from the solution a smoothing algorithm must be performed.
 We used two different algorithms: OSG for the 44 and 70 GHz radiometers, and DV/V Fix for the 30 GHz.
-The reasons behind this choice can be found in P02b.
+The reasons behind this choice can be found in #planck2013-p02b Planck-2013-V[4].